 Oxygen sensors generally need to be replaced every 50,000 miles.
 Sometimes a loose or missing fuel cap can activate an “check engine” light.
 In addition, the lack of a fuel cap can cost you up to 0.5% of your fuel economy.
 A good automotive course teaches students about the modern methods mechanics use to ensure the safety of a vehicle and extend its life on the road.

 An oil change keeps a car in the best possible operating condition.
 Experienced mechanics know that oil changes are a necessary part of servicing every vehicle.
 In general, a vehicle's oil needs to be changed every few thousand miles.
 Over time, dirt and metal filings build up in the car's oil, making it less effective at lubricating the engine.

 Regular oil changes extend the life of the engine itself and can even help increase its resale value.
 Warning lights appear when one of the sensors detects an error and highlights it on the engine control unit.
 There are around 200 warning codes, so you'll need to take this to a professional who can then check the system, find out the source of the warning, and make any necessary repairs.
-Obviously, a tire will be flat if it is punctured, but it can also be due to normal wear and tear.
+Flat tires can be caused by punctures or normal wear and tear.

 Keeping tires rotated according to the manufacturer's instructions can help prolong their lifespan.
 Best practice is to turn your tires when changing engine oil or every 5,000 miles.
 The emissions system is designed to keep pollution to a minimum and ensure that your car is working properly.
 The system includes many sensitive equipment that can fail from time to time and these cause a variety of different problems in the car.

 For example, an O2 sensor that is faulty can begin to affect the fuel mixture, leading to inefficiencies in vehicle operation and economy.The automatic transmission can be durable and efficient if maintained well.
 It's not unreasonable that it lasts more than 200,000 miles.
 If you start to notice that the transmission is less smooth or slips, there could be damage or blockages to the seals, gaskets, and lines within the system.
 The gearbox needs to be serviced regularly to avoid this.Discharged batteries are an inconvenience and can also be a major source of stress.

 It could be that you left a light on accidentally or something minor that can be solved by simply starting the car.
 A dead battery can occur because the battery is old and has lost the ability to hold a charge - a battery older than 3 to 6 years or one that has traveled more than 50,000 must be replaced.
 Other causes include alternator failures or problems within the charging system.If the engine runs efficiently, it will burn fuel at a better rate, but if parts of the systems start to wear out and aren't replaced, you'll see the mileage drop.
 Keeping abreast of things like fuel and air filters, O2 and air mass sensors, with a proactive maintenance regime will keep your car running efficiently.Making sure your vehicle is serviced regularly with new oil changes, filter changes and spark plugs can make a difference when it comes to mileage.Professionals in motor racing know that repairing brakes effectively is a vital task.

 Stats Canada reports that not giving in or stopping causes nearly a quarter of all Canadian car accidents, resulting in hundreds of deaths and more than 2,500 serious injuries per year.While these are just a few of the most common car repairs, I hope you'll feel more informed about what you might experience as your car ages.
-If you plan to enroll in auto repair courses, or have already started your program, read on to learn more about five of the most common auto repairs you'll encounter once you enter the industry.As your car ages, it's important to consider the repairs you care about having to do.
-While proper maintenance can go a long way in keeping your car in good shape, the reality is that you'll need to fix things along the way.
-However, the transmission system is closed, which means that if you have problems with obstructions and blockages, it is likely due to some serious problems that could be irreparable.Misfires or engine sputtering are also common problems with engines as they age.
+If you plan to enroll in auto repair courses or have already started your program, read on to learn more about five of the most common auto repairs you'll encounter once you enter the industry.As your car ages, it's important to consider what repairs you care about having done.
+While proper maintenance can go a long way in keeping your car in good shape, there are some issues that will need attention over time.
+The transmission system is closed which means if you have problems with obstructions and blockages it is likely due to some serious problems that could be irreparable.Misfires or engine sputtering are also common problems with engines as they age.